Asymmetric Distributed Trust: Asymmetric Byzantine quorum systems

 \item[Availability:] For any set of processes that may fail together, there exists a disjoint quorum in \CQ, i.e.,

-\end{description} \end{definition} The above notion is also known as a \emph{Byzantine dissemination quorum system}~\cite{malrei98a} and allows a protocol to be designed despite arbitrary behavior of the potentially faulty processes.
-The notion generalizes the usual threshold failure assumption for Byzantine faults~\cite{peshla80}, which considers that any set of $f$ processes are equally likely to fail.
+\end{description} \end{definition} The above notion is also known as a \emph{Byzantine dissemination quorum system}~\cite{DBLP:journals/dc/MalkhiR98} and allows a protocol to be designed despite arbitrary behavior of the potentially faulty processes.
+The notion generalizes the usual threshold failure assumption for Byzantine faults~\cite{DBLP:journals/jacm/PeaseSL80}, which considers that any set of $f$ processes may fail.